dave/jennifer/README.md

 ```

 ### Map
-Map renders the map keyword followed by a single item enclosed by square brackets.
-Use for map definitions.
+Map renders the keyword followed by a single item enclosed by square brackets.
+Use for map definitions

 [Example](https://godoc.org/github.com/davelondon/jennifer/jen#example-Map):
 ```go